epicureanism/visual-stat/README.md

 node services/express_search.js 1234
 ```
 ## The db schema
-We extract the metadat of photos into the SQLite DB.
+We extract the metadat of photos into the SQLite DB located at crawler/flickr_api/flickr.db.
+The "interesting photos" will be stored in the table of "interesting_photo".
+The photos searched by the specific keyword will be stored in the table of "search_photo".
-  The schema is as follows:
+  The schema of either table is as follows:
 - id text,
 - url_l text,
 - title  text,